bruce-gong/simple-meanstack-app/README.md

-# simple-meanstack-app
-Simple MEAN Stack app
+# Simple MEAN Stack web app

+## Usage
-Use npm start to start the project
+Use `npm start` to start the app.

+## Features
+* Register and Login system with Passport authentication.
+* Post and Comment with upvote and downvote.